ghuiber/syncR/README.md

 You do not need to keep your R package library anywhere in particular.
 The `syncR` package finds it wherever it is, using the internal function `getMyBearings()`.

 Installation: `devtools::install_github('ghuiber/syncR')`.
 On Windows you may need to restart R to get to the help files.

+#### A thought

+If the set of `.Rdata` files that `syncPacks()` updates on the synced folder were also tracked in GitHub, you could also tell which R version and set of packages you had at any specific point in the past, and revert to them if needed.
+And if more of the output of `getMyBearings()` were saved, you could also keep track of your hardware configuration over time.